Inbound vs Outbound Sales. What's the Difference?

 Sales Calls & Demos

-Your team can now focus on what they do best: selling.
-This could entail a meeting over Zoom or Google Meets to discuss your product's features and advantages with the prospect, which usually brings to the meeting another team member and sometimes upper management.
+This could entail a product demo over Zoom or Google Meets to discuss your product's features and advantages with the prospect, which usually brings to the meeting another team member and sometimes upper management.

 This process could take some time, depending on your target audience.
 Longer sales cycles and more decision-makers are typical in B2B and enterprise sales.
-A single call may be sufficient to close smaller sales.
+A single call may be sufficient to close smaller deals.

 Close the Deal